AndreAugusto11/fabric-ethereum-token-bridging/Token Bridging/key-takeaways.md

 - Fault Tolerance: there is presented a sub-protocol to be triggered in case of a gateway crash.
 Additionally, the authors propose a rollback procedure to guarantee atomicity and finality.

 - Auditability & Logging/Support/Alerting: by specifying the recovery procedure based on log generation and storage, the entire protocol is auditable by consulting Logs stored in the decentralized log storage (such as an IPFS network).

+### Enabling Enterprise Blockchain Interoperability with Trusted Data Transfer (industry track)
+The authors propose a solution architecture based on relay services based on different networks, that communicate with each other to exchange data and information.
+This architecture is similar to Hermes (last paper).
+Business logic and network rules are enforced through the deployment of smart contracts in each network.
+The authors evaluate the solution in respect to availability, confidentiality, and integrity.
+Additionally, the architecture is easily extensible by making small API modifications to the relay service so as to being compatible with other platform-specific implementations.

+- Privacy: The same as the previous paper. the architecture is intended to be as agnostic as possible regarding the underlying networks, however, each relay service needs to have access and read/write permission to the underlying platform.
+The interaction between parties in different networks should be kept private and confidential.

+- Fault Tolerance: there is no reference to being a fault tolerant protocol.

+- Auditability & Logging/Support/Alerting: there is no information regarding both logging procedures and alerting mechanisms.
+This is also related to auditability procedures, which are not possible to conduct under this circumstances.

 ## Papers: Consortium - EVM (or similar) bridges